Improving forecasting performance using covariate-dependent copula models: The priors and posterior

-We use the same technique to specify the priors for the marginal parameters and the prior in the copula features.
-We omit the subscript that indicates the functionality of the parameter in this section for convenience.
-We will first assume that the model parameters are independent \emph{a priori}, and then turn to a more general situation with dependent model parameters in Section \ref{sec:dep-prior}.
+We use the same technique to specify priors for marginal and copula features.
+We omit the subscripts that indicate the functionality of the parameters in this section for convenience.
+With our parameterization, the parameters to be estimated are the coefficients $\bm{\beta}$ in Equations (\ref{eq:tail-dep})-(\ref{eq:margin-dep}) and the variable selection indicator $\bm{\mathcal{I}} = [\mathcal{I}_1,...,\mathcal{I}_j,...]$ defined below.